mmelvin0581/game-stock/README.md

   nx generate @nrwl/nest:application api --frontendProject=store --linter=tslint
   ```

-- Copy the code from the `fake api` to the new Nest [apps/api/src/app/app.service.ts](examples/AddANestJsApi/app.service.ts) and expose the `getGames()` and `getGame()` methods
+- Copy the code from the [here](examples/AddANestJsApi/app.service.ts) to the new Nest [apps/api/src/app/app.service.ts](apps/api/src/app/app.service.ts) and expose the `getGames()` and `getGame()` methods

-- Update the Nest [app.controller.ts](examples/AddANestJsApi/app.controller.ts) to use the new methods from the service
+- Copy the code from [here](examples/AddANestJsApi/app.controller.ts) that updates the Nest [app.controller.ts](apps/api/src/app/app.controller.ts) to use the new methods from the service

 - Let's now inspect the dependency graph!
-- Inspect what changed from the last time you committed, then commit your changes

----

-## Displaying a full game in the routed game-detail component

 Now that we have a proper API, we can remove the `fake-api` created earlier and make proper HTTP requests.
 We'll also look at how the Nrwl NestJS schematics created a helpful proxy configuration for us.

-- We can now delete the `fake-api` from the `store` app
+- Delete the `fake-api` from the `store` app
-- Import the `HttpClientModule` in `apps/store/src/app.module.ts` and add it to the module's imports array:
+- Import the `HttpClientModule` in [apps/store/src/app/app.module.ts](apps/store/src/app/app.module.ts) and add it to the module's imports array:

   ```ts
     import { HttpClientModule } from '@angular/common/http';
   ```

-- Within the same folder, inject the `HttpClient` in the [app.component.ts](examples/DisplayFullGameRouted/app.component.ts)'s constructor and call your new API as an _HTTP request_
+- Use the code from [here](examples/DisplayFullGameRouted/app.component.ts) to inject the `HttpClient` in the [app.component.ts](apps/store/src/app/app.component.ts)'s constructor and call your new API as an _HTTP request_

    ⚠️ _Notice how we assume it will be available at `/api` (more on that below)_

-- Because our list of `games` is now an Observable, we need to add an `async` pipe in the template that gets the games:
+- Because our list of `games` is now an Observable, we need to add an `async` pipe in the template that gets the games in [app.component.html](apps/store/src/app/app.component.html):

   ```html
    <mat-card